NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Feathered Bear.md

     desc: "DC 27, attack +19; __3rd __  _[[Spells/Oaken Resilience|Barkskin]]_, _[[Spells/Environmental Endurance|Endure Elements]]_, _[[Spells/Haste|Haste]]_, _[[Spells/Jump|Jump]]_, _[[Spells/Tailwind|Longstrider]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_"

   - name: "Bonded Strike"
-    desc: "`pf2:2`  **Requirements** The spirit guide is currently Bonded with a Mortal\n**Effect** The spirit guide makes a jaws Strike.
+    desc: "`pf2:2`  **Requirements** The spirit guide is currently Bonded with a Mortal\n* * *\n\n**Effect** The spirit guide makes a jaws Strike.
 If this attack hits, the bonded mortal can spend their reaction to Strike the same target."

   - name: "Feathered Charge"
-    desc: "`pf2:2`  The feathered bear Strides and makes a Strike at the end of that movement.\nDuring the Stride, the feathered bear ignores difficult terrain and greater difficult terrain, and they can move across air as easily as solid ground.
+    desc: "`pf2:2`  The feathered bear Strides and makes a Strike at the end of that movement.\n\nDuring the Stride, the feathered bear ignores difficult terrain and greater difficult terrain, and they can move across air as easily as solid ground.
 If the feathered bear doesn't end their movement on solid ground, they fall as soon as the Strike is completed."

   - name: "Mauler"
     desc: "  The feathered bear gains a +4 circumstance bonus to damage rolls against creatures they have [[Conditions/Grabbed|Grabbed]]."